Akhil007865678/Newsly/README.md

 **🧠 Newsly AI – Project Q&A Assistant**

-  Users can ask questions about the Newsly project
+  Users can ask questions about the any news which is on Newsly

-  Newsly AI can answer:

-   How the project works

-   Tech stack details

-   API explanations

-   Architecture and design decisions

-   AI recommendation logic

-   Acts as an AI guide for understanding the entire project

-   Powered by embeddings and vector search over project knowledge

 **⚡ Performance Optimization**